 Having to connect to a block list hosted by a third party can add latency to your bidding process.
 You should be able to integrate a list directly into your environment.

-Block lists can be a tremendous help in filtering out fraudulent domains and fake traffic, especially within environments that see a lot of traffic (e.g., a DSP or SSP), but users should do their homework and ask questions because not all lists are created equal.
+Block lists can be a tremendous help in filtering out fraudulent traffic, especially within environments that see a lot of traffic (e.g., SSPs, DSPs, Exchanges, and networks), but users should do their homework and ask questions because not all lists are created equal.